deeplearning4j/deeplearning4j-docs/eclipse-contributors.md

 The top commit is unsigned, and the bottom commit is signed (note the presence of the `Signed-off-by`).

-### If You Forget to Sign a Commit - Ammending Last Commit
+### If You Forget to Sign a Commit - Amending the Last Commit

 If you forgot to sign the last commit, you can use the following command: